-A retrospective review with approval from the regional institutional ethics board was performed on patients undergoing the AdVanceTM or Advance XPTM trans-obturator male sling (American Medical Systems, Minnetonka, MN) between December 2006 and May 2017.
+A retrospective review with approval from the regional institutional ethics board was performed on patients undergoing placement of AdVance or Advance XP trans-obturator male sling between December 2006 and May 2017.
 Patients were identified using the surgical fee code for the procedure.
-Inclusion criteria included men over the age of 18, a minimum 1-year post radical prostatectomy at the time of continence procedure, and mild to moderate incontinence (defined as requiring $\leq 5$ incontinence pads/day).
+Inclusion criteria included men over the age of 18, a minimum one-year post-radical prostatectomy at the time of continence procedure, and mild to moderate incontinence (defined as requiring $\leq 5$ incontinence pads/day).
 All patients underwent cystoscopy, urinalysis, and urine culture.
-Urodynamics were selectively performed in patients with lower urinary tract symptoms, neurologic disease, abnormal urinalysis or prior incontinence treatment.
-Patients with known risk factors for sling failure including severe PPI (>5 pads/day), previous radiation therapy, untreated detrusor overactivity, neurogenic detrusor dysfunction and less than 6 months of follow-up were excluded from analysis.
+Urodynamics were selectively performed in patients with lower urinary tract symptoms, neurologial disease, abnormal urinalysis, or prior incontinence treatment.
+Patients with known risk factors for sling failure, including severe PPI (>5 pads/day), previous radiation therapy, untreated detrusor overactivity, neurogenic detrusor dysfunction, and less than six months of followup, were excluded from analysis.